-Evaluation: The soil types where structures or paved areas will occur on the subject property potentially pose limitations for development.
-The proposed development will address soil limitations through undercutting and removing unsuitable soils and replacing with crushed limerock and other suitable materials.
-The applicant has addressed soil limitations in the Drainage Design Notes submitted as a part of the Site Plan application.
+Evaluation: The soil types where structures or paved areas will occur on the subject property potentially pose moderate limitations for development.
+The proposed development will address soil limitations through appropriate techniques including cutting and filling.

 Flood Potential

 Panel 0120D of the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) Series, dated June 16, 2006, indicates that the subject property is in Flood Zone X (areas determined to be outside of the 500-year floodplain.)
 See Map 5 above.